 Resolution: full HD or 4K?

 There are two resolutions to choose from: Ultra HD (UHD, also known as 4K) and HD.
 The main difference between these two types of resolution is in the number of pixels carried.

 What is HDR?

 When it comes to choosing an HDR compatible TV, don’t buy a budget model – mid- to high-end models only will give you the picture quality you're seeking.

-Smart TV platforms – what to consider
+Smart TV platforms

-It's highly likely the TV you're considering is network connectable, offering Netflix, Amazon Prime Video and YouTube at the minimum, as well as broadcast catch-up TV from BBC, ITV, Channel 4 and 5.
+It's highly likely the TV you're considering is network connectable, offering Netflix, Amazon Prime Video and YouTube at the minimum, as well as broadcast catch-up TV from BBC, ITV, Channels 4 and 5.
 But which smart TV platform to choose?

 If you’ve got a keen video gamer in the family, you need a TV with low input lag, which gives you fast response times.
 Most TVs have dedicated Game modes, and while these often perform better than regular TV image presets, they vary dramatically, so check before you buy.
 Browse our pick of the best 4K TVs for gaming to find the best buy for you.

 There’s a simple equation to use when it comes to getting a TV that will fit in your space, and allow everyone to watch from a comfortable distance:

-Divide the diagonal width (in inches) of the TV by 0.84 to get the optimum viewing distance.
+- Divide the diagonal width (in inches) of the TV by 0.84 to get the optimum viewing distance.

 That said, modern TVs are smaller/slimmer than older models, which means you can afford to go larger than your last model.
 Plus, if you replace an HD TV with a UHD one of the same size, but don’t change your viewing distance, you won’t see an improvement in resolution.
 Either buy a larger UHD TV than your old HD one, or stay the same and pull your sofa nearer.